marekkalnik/FeatureToggleBundle/README.md

 			enabled: true    # false
 ```

-Use feature toggling in you templates
+Use feature toggling in your templates
 -------------------------------------

-Once you configured your features, you can surround it with the `feature`block in you Twig template.
+Once you configured your features, you can surround it with the `feature`block in your Twig templates.

 ```
 {% feature 'my_feature' %}